k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

        For example: crm_address_number_of_records.

        The external parameter **enables the user to override the number range of generated records** for each table in the TDM task.
-For example, ask to generate customers with 2-4 addresses and 3-6 contracts each.
+For example, customers should be generated with 2 to 4 addresses and 3 to 6 contracts each.

-3. **Optional** - **exclude the number of records for selected tables from the external parameters that can be set in the task.** For example, always generate 1 address per customer.
+3. **Optional** — **exclude the number of records for selected tables from the external parameters that can be set in the task.** For example, always generate 1 address per customer.
 Do not enable the tester to set the number of generated addresses per customer in the task.
 Populate the excluded LU name and LU table in **IgnoreGenerateTableDistList** MTable to disable the number of records for selected tables by the task creator.